 Key concepts of social project management

-The social project management philosophy focuses on integrating project teams into the whole, and ensuring that all the required information, unique skills, and relevant knowledge are cohesively accessible from the organisation itself.
-This is why social project management software needs integrating into an organisation’s collaborative platform so that projects can proceed without limits and boundaries.
+The whole philosophy focuses on integrating project teams into the whole, and ensuring that all the required information, unique skills, and relevant knowledge are cohesively accessible from the organisation itself.
+Therefore, this software needs integrating into an organisation’s collaborative platform so that projects can proceed without limits and boundaries.